Agent Orange exposure on Thailand military bases

 If you had regular security duty on the fenced-in perimeters of a U.S. military base in Thailand or Royal Thai Air Force Bases between January 9, 1962, and May 7, 1975, you may have had contact with Agent Orange.
-The U.S. military used this toxic chemical to clear trees and plants during the Vietnam War.
-Find out if you can get disability compensation or benefits for illnesses believed to be caused by contact with Agent Orange.
+The U.S. military used this herbicide to clear trees and plants during the Vietnam War.
+Find out if you can get disability compensation and other benefits for illnesses you believe are caused by contact with Agent Orange.

 You must have served perimeter duty in at least one of these places:

 - On RTAF bases in Thailand (including U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, or Don Muang), or

 - On a U.S. Army installation in Thailand

 - Qualified survivors

 What kind of disability benefits can I get?